 The Trust currently considers transfers into and out of (or vice versa) the same Portfolio within a five-business day period as potentially disruptive trading activity.
 In order to reduce disruptive trading activity, the Trust monitors the frequency of transfers, including the size of transfers in relation to portfolio assets, in the Portfolios.
 The Trust aggregates inflows and outflows for each Portfolio on a daily basis.
 When a potentially disruptive transfer into or out of a Portfolio occurs on a day when the Portfolio's net inflows and outflows exceed an established monitoring threshold, EIM or an affiliate sends a letter to the Contractholder explaining that there is a policy against disruptive trading activity and that if such activity continues, EIM or an affiliate may take the actions described above to restrict the availability of voice, fax and automated transaction services.
-If such Contractholder is identified a second time as engaging in potentially disruptive trading activity, EIM or an affiliate currently will restrict the availability of voice, fax and automated transaction for the remaining life of each affected Contract.
-Because EIM or an affiliate exercises discretion in determining whether or not to take the actions discussed above, some Contractholders may be treated differently than others, resulting in the risk that some Contractholders may be able to engage in frequent transfer activity currently receive letters notifying them of EIM's or an affiliate's intention to restrict access to communication services, such letters may not continue to be provided in the future.
+If such Contractholder is identified a second time as engaging in potentially disruptive trading activity, EIM or an affiliate currently will restrict the availability of voice, fax and automated transaction services.
+EIM or an affiliate currently will apply such action for the remaining life of each affected Contract.
+Because EIM or an affiliate exercises discretion in determining whether or not to take the actions discussed above, some Contractholders may be treated differently than others, resulting in the risk that some Contractholders may be able to engage in frequent transfer activity while others will bear the effect of the frequent transfer activity.
+Although Contractholders who have engaged in disruptive trading activity currently receive letters notifying them of EIM's or an affiliate's intention to restrict access to communication services, such letters may not continue to be provided in the future.